UKCloud/documentation/articles/vmware/vmw-faq.md

 A snapshot is NOT a copy of the VMDK.
 Creating a snapshot locks out the base VMDK file and any changes to the data are written to the snapshot delta VMDK.
 If you wish to "roll back" to the point in time that the snapshot was created and discard any changes since, you can "revert" the snapshot, which essentially deletes it and discards any changes.
 If you are happy with the changes made since the snapshot was created, you can "delete" the snapshot, which essentially consolidated all changes back into the base VMDK.
 Please see advice on best practice regarding snapshots in this [article](vmw-ref-vmdk-limits.md).

-This can be performed using vCloud Director and is stored in the same zone as the source VM.
-This is not to be confused with the UKCloud snapshot protection service, which takes a snapshot of the VM and stores this in an external system in another UKCloud site.
+Snapshots can be created using the vCloud Director portal and are stored in the same zone as the source VM.
+This is not to be confused with the UKCloud snapshot protection service, which uses a temporary snapshot in order to backup the VM to an external system in another UKCloud site.

 For further reference, this [article](vmw-ref-vm-data-recovery.md) explains the different recovery options available to you through vCloud Director.
 In order to identify old snapshots, UKCloud have created this [article](vmw-ref-vcd-healthcheck.md) which contains scripts to run a health check of your VMs.

 ### What rate are snapshots charged at?

-Snapshots will be charged at the rate of the storage they are stored on (Tier 1, Tier 2 or Geo-Resilient), and charged at a rate of per GiB per month.
+Snapshots will be charged at the rate of the storage they are stored on (Tier 1, Tier 2 or Geo-Resilient), and charged per GiB per month.

 ### Can I use the 60GiB included with my VM for snapshots?